Board of Directors

 President, Sugar Bush Foundation

-Hylie Voss is the daughter of Sugar Bush Founders, Don and Mary Anne Flournoy.
-She and her family moved back to Sugar Bush Farm from Texas in 2017.
-She currently serves as the Managing Director for SBV Impact Investments, a company that invests in local businesses.
-Hylie also manages a 600-acre pine plantation in East Texas.
+Hylie Voss, President of the Sugar Bush Foundation, is the daughter of Sugar Bush Founders, Don and Mary Anne Flournoy.
+She and her family moved back to Ohio from Texas in 2017.
+She currently serves as the Managing Director for Sugarbush Valley Impact Investments, a company that invests in local agricultural or environmental-related businesses.
+Hylie also manages her family’s farm outside of Athens, and 600 acres of pine timber in East Texas.

-In Texas, Hylie started and ran the garden program at her kids' school.
-Prior to raising kids, Hylie taught school for six years, worked with the homeless for six years, and worked in character and abstinence education for four years.
-She has trained children's workers in Albania, worked in a tent kitchen following an earthquake in Turkey, assisted refugees in Germany, Uganda and Texas, and once swam in a race from Asia to Europe.
+While in Texas, Hylie pioneered the discovery-learning garden program at her kids' school.
+When she taught 5th grade, Hylie trained and took students to work with the homeless and in nursing homes.
+In addition, she trained children's workers in Albania, worked earthquake relief in Turkey, assisted refugees in Germany, Uganda and Texas, and once swam in a race from Asia to Europe.

 Student, senior Honors Tutorial College

 Winter Wilson is a senior Cutler Scholar and double-major in Environmental Studies and Journalism at Ohio University's Honors Tutorial College.
 She grew up in Athens, Ohio, and is passionate about campus and local sustainability solutions.
 Winter works on climate change communication, adaptation and mitigation and is especially interested in social innovation and entrepreneurship.
 Winter is excited to be serving as a Student Director for the Sugar Bush Foundation.